cosmos/ibc/docs/WHY_IBC.md

 #### Composability

-Applications written on top of IBC can be composed together.

-- Common interfaces
-- Common standard
+Applications written on top of IBC can be composed together by both protocol developers and users.
+IBC defines a set of primitives for authentication, transport, and ordering, and a set of application-layer standards for asset & data semantics.
+Chains which support compatible standards can be connected together and transacted between by any user who elects to open a connection (or reuse a connection), and assets & data can be relayed across multiple chains both automatically ("multi-hop") and manually (by sending several IBC relay transactions in sequence).

 #### Automatability